-Activities would be held in dining rooms that can only support 8 and 12 residents at a time.
-Activities would include bingo, floor specific resident council, exercise, random trivia, ect....(see attachment 3)
+Activities would be held in dining rooms that can only support 4 residents at a time.
+Activities would include bingo, floor specific resident council, exercise, random trivia, etc...
+(See Attachment 3)

 32. DESCRIBE ACTIVITIES PLANNED FOR STEP 2 (TEN OR LESS RESIDENT UNEXPOSED TO COVID-19)